The ultimate Havana travel guide – video inside

 Support for the Cuban people:

-You probably came accross a lot of guides and articles recommending to bring gifts to the locals.
+You probably came across a lot of guides and articles recommending to bring gifts to the locals.
 Things as basic as soap and toilet paper.
 I personally find this practice tricky and a little bit disrespectful.
 One, you don’t know how to evaluate if a person is “poor” by the Cuban standards and you may end up offending someone.
 Two, coming from a country where I see those practices, it never helps impoverishment, it only encourages tourist scams and a begging culture with an organised mafia.
 I spoke a lot about the matter with our host and her friends, and just like in Morocco, you rarely donate to the people in real need.
 Those asking you for things are usually the ones that make a business out of it revolving around tourist spheres.
-People in need are usually busy dealing with daily life and too pride to wander around touristic areas asking for trinkets.
+People in need are usually busy dealing with daily life and too proud to wander around touristic areas asking for trinkets.

 I’d rather treat people with respect instead of pity like I’d do anywhere in the world.
-The people that I spoke to outside the tourist areas don’t like the victimised image that is given to them all over the world.
+The people that I spoke to outside of the touristic areas don’t like the victimised image that is given to them all over the world.
 Cuban people are proud and often very happy to know that you genuinely love their country and their culture.
 I prefer offering my friendship for meaningful conversations instead of trinkets.
 It goes a long way and you can learn a lot.

 Things are certainly not perfect, but most of the Cubans admit that they have all the basic needs covered: Education, food, healthcare, housing (I never saw a homeless person or someone sleeping on the street).
 Cubans also state that everyone is treated equally regardless of their earnings, family name or academic achievement, and I can’t say that much about a lot of countries… including my own!